robrich/docker-hands-on-workshop/07-Docker-Compose/start/README.md

 Build Docker compose file
 -------------------------

-Take the app we built in step `06: A bigger Site` and build a `docker-compose.yml` file around it.
+We're going to add to the app we built in step `06: A bigger Site` a `docker-compose.yml` file that will launch many things.

 **Note:** Yaml files are white-space significant.
 Indenting is done with **2 spaces**, not 4 spaces, not tabs.